+I hear over and over about our state's economy.
 Wages remain too low for too many Wisconsin workers.
 We are lagging behind the rest of the country.
 Too many are working several part-time jobs just to get by.
 Too many are struggling to provide for their families, living paycheck to paycheck, without opportunity for advancement.

-- Create a fairer, progressive tax structure.
+- Create a fairer, more progressive tax structure.

 Donald Trump is trying to destroy the Affordable Care Act.
 As Governor, I will support the Affordable Care Act and work to make health care more affordable.

 Scott Walker turned down hundreds of millions of dollars in Medicaid payments by the federal government.
 This was merely the return of our own federal taxes.
 I will lobby for and accept all federal funding to meet our health care obligations.
 I am not willing to put politics ahead of people’s lives.

 To improve our health care system, we will: